HTTP-RPC/Kilo/README.md

 ```

 ### Typed Map Access
-`BeanAdapter` can also be used to facilitate type-safe access to JSON data.
-For example, `JSONDecoder` would deserialize the content returned by the previous example into a graph of map and list values.
+`BeanAdapter` can also be used to facilitate type-safe access to deserialized JSON data.
+For example, `JSONDecoder` would parse the content returned by the previous example into a graph of map and list values.
 The `adapt()` method of the `BeanAdapter` class can be used to efficiently transform this loosely typed data structure into a strongly typed object hierarchy.
 This method takes an object (typically a map) and a result type as arguments, and returns an instance of the result type that adapts the underlying value.

 For example, given the following interface definition: